TumblrArchive/TumblrLaunchSample/README.md

   Log.d("ShareExample", "Unable to find tumblr application", ex);
 }
 ```

-The sample code above will create a new text post in the Tumblr App (if it's installed) be careful, because if it isn't installed the following code will throw an exception.
+The sample code above will create a new text post in the [Tumblr app](https://play.google.com/store/apps/details?id=com.tumblr&hl=en) (if it's installed) be careful, because if it isn't installed the following code will throw an exception.
 For examples on creating photo and link posts please see the project itself.